jasonmacduffie/isles-of-maga/story.md

 **Special Abilities:** Lacertines are able to hold their breath for 30 minutes at a time comfortably.
 They can continue for another 5 minutes with discomfort, after which they will take damage like an ordinary Human.
 Because of their natural claws, unarmed melee attacks deal 1d4 damage, and may be lethal.

 **Saving Throws:** Lacertines save at +5 at Death Ray or Poison, +4 at Magic Wands, Paralysis or Petrify, and Spells, and +3 at Dragon Breath.

+#### Typical names

+Lacertinean is composed of fewer sounds than Commons.
+Here is approximately their alphabet:

+D,L,N,S,T,TH,Z

+There is only a single generic vowel in Lacertinean, sometimes denoted by "E" when necessary but also left out sometimes.
+Here are examples of Lacertine names with the vowel:

+- Lenedeth
+- Zesteth
+- Thedent
+- Tenthez
+- Sezeth
+- Nesteth

 ### Felidines